 Home Extension: where do I start?

-What to consider before you start
+What to consider before you start your extension

-- Will your plans add value?
+Will your extension plans add value?

-- Permitted development and planning permission
+Permitted development and planning permission

 You can undertake some extension projects without the need for planning permission, referred to as your “permitted development rights”.